Blady-Com/gnoga/docs/user_guide.md

 - multi_connect

-So to to create a simple hello_world program we can do (assuming gnoga was checked out or unarchived at ~/workspace/gnoga):
+So to to create a simple hello_world program we could run (assuming gnoga was checked out or unarchived at ~/workspace/gnoga):

 ```
 cd ~/workspace